dwvisser/electoral-fair/README.md

 2. `conda env create -f environment.yml`
 3. `source activate electoral-fair`
 4. `jupyter notebook`
-5. Open the notebook files and run them, or play with thems as you see fit.
+5. Open the notebook files and run it, or play with it as you see fit.
    (That's the beauty of releasing this under open source license!)